Todd StarkeyHead Women's Basketball Coach

 Office Phone: (828) 328-7132

 In 2011-12, Starkey led the Bears to a 19-9 mark including an 11-7 record in league play.
-The performance was good for a third-place tie in the conference standings and a sixth straight winning campaign for the Bears.
+The performance was good for a third-place tie in the conference standings for the Bears.
 In addition, Starkey became the winningest coach in school history during the season as well.

 In 2008-09, Starkey led Lenoir-Rhyne to one of its greatest seasons in school history.
 L-R finished the year with a 27-5 record overall and a 13-3 mark in the South Atlantic Conference.
 The Bears, who finished with the second-most wins in program history, also captured the 2008-09 SAC Regular Season and Tournament Championships.